christopheradams/christopheradams.io/_drafts/2026-04-18-immortal-banquet.md

 *Immortal Banquet: Tudi Gong & His Artist Friends* is an exhibition organized by Yao Jui-Chung and Ada Kai-Ting Yang at the Taoyuan Tudigong Culture Museum featuring 25 artists.
 The show runs from April 18 to August 30, 2026.
-The opening ceremony is on April 21st at 11am.
+The opening ceremony starts on April 21st at 11am.

 Tudigong (lit.
-'The Lord of the Land') is a popular tutelary deity in Chinese folk religion who is frequently prayed to for good fortune.
+'The Lord of the Land') is a popular tutelary deity in Chinese folk religion to whom we frequently pray for good fortune.
 Countless shrines and temples are dedicated to Tudigong.
 It's extraordinary to have a contemporary art exhibition that is.

-I'm presenting my art--research project *Moon--Block--Chain* (2023) which
+I'm presenting my art--research project *Moon--Block--Chain* (2023) which links
-links cryptocurrency with traditional divination techniques.
+cryptocurrency with traditional divination techniques.
+I wrote the second edition of a *Divination Guide* which documents using moon blocks to generate the entropy for a cryptocurrency wallet.
+I also encode seed phrases in binary using 3D-printed prayer beads.

 ## Participating artists